devopsexamg4/exam_project/GUI/README.md

 1. `./UI/manage.py runserver` to start development server

 ## Run tests
-1. Navigate to the UI directory
+1. Navigate to the GUI/UI/ directory
 2. `./manage.py test` to run all tests